antononcube/Raku-DSL-English-DataQueryWorkflows/doc/Standard-data-wrangling-commands-work.md

 ["Data::Reshapers"](https://raku.land/zef:antononcube/Data::Reshapers), and
 ["Data::Summarizers"](https://raku.land/zef:antononcube/Data::Summarizers).

+This document has examples that were used in the presentation “Multi-language Data-Wrangling Conversational Agent”, [AAv1].
+That presentation is an introduction to data wrangling from a more general, multi-language perspective.
+It is assumed that the readers of this document are familiar with the general data processing workflow discussed in the presentation [AAv1].

 For detailed introduction into data wrangling (with- and in Raku) see the article ["Introduction to data wrangling with Raku"](https://rakuforprediction.wordpress.com/2021/12/31/introduction-to-data-wrangling-with-raku/), [AA1].
 (And its Bulgarian version [AA2].)

-The videos in the references provide introduction to data wrangling from a more general, multi-language perspective.

 Some of the data is acquired with the package ["Data::ExampleDatasets"](https://raku.land/zef:antononcube/Data::ExampleDatasets).